CleasbyCode/jzp/README.md

 To maximise the amount of data you can embed, it is recommended to compress (***ZIP/RAR***, etc) your file.

 *(If you want to embed more data into an image file for Twitter (up to 5MB) then please try [pdvzip](https://github.com/CleasbyCode/pdvzip)  (PNG only),
-or if you want to save your AI image prompts into a JPG image file (tweetable & viewable as a basic web page), then please try [imgprmt](https://github.com/CleasbyCode/imgprmt)).*
+or if you want to save your AI image prompts (Midjourney) into a JPG image file (viewable as a basic web page), then please try [imgprmt](https://github.com/CleasbyCode/imgprmt)).*

 **xif** works on **Linux** and **Windows**.